ABOUT THE EXHIBITION

 Support for 30 Americans is provided by Irene and Charles J. Hamm, Edward C. & Ann T. Roberts Foundation and Logan Milliken, Peter Rogers, and the Bristle Cone Pine Foundation.

+Additional exhibition support is made possible by Tania and Steve Weiss.
 Support for the exhibition’s curatorial team is provided by Susan and John Rathgeber, Claudia I. Thesing and Linda Cheverton-Wick and Walter Wick.